Mr-Competent/Encrypted-Socket-programming/README.md

 # Encrypted-Socket-programming
   Encrypted Socket Programming in python3 with pycrypto module

+## Install pycrypto module
+  pip install pycrypto  (for windows)

+  pip3 install pycrypto  (for linux)

+### You can use ngrok to port forward if your client is at remote location